michaelgira23/swarms/README.md

 ## Contributing

-Encounter a bug?
-Have an idea for a new feature?
-[Open up an issue!](https://github.com/michaelgira23/swarms/issues/new) PR's are also welcome!
+Encounter a bug or have an idea for a new feature?
+[Open up an issue!](https://github.com/michaelgira23/swarms/issues/new) Pull requests also welcome!

 ## Development